 - It’s better to test rather than assume.
-I’m a fitness expert with a good eye for movement and I can tell you that even the best personal trainers in the industry won’t be able to see everything that’s going wrong with a movement.
+I’m a fitness expert with a good eye for movement.
+I can tell you that even the best personal trainers in the industry won’t be able to see everything that’s going wrong with a movement.

 - The kinetic chain is still pushing excess forces onto some segments.
 For example: if your hip doesn’t work the way a hip should, your knee will over-work… regardless of how “rehabilitated it is”.
 By giving you the option to move your hip better, we are giving your body the option not to compensate through the knee.

 - Our body degenerate and regenerate.
 If we are waiting for it to “heal” from an injury without giving it directive, it will create scar tissue.
-This is tissue that has a messy collagen structure and it can’t deliver good proprioceptive signals which are essential for motor control, stability and strength production, We need to re-create tissue (ideally at the rehab stage.. but we must go through it regardless) that is useful, by using force and directions (the language that your cells speak…).
+This is tissue that has a messy collagen structure.
+It can’t deliver good proprioceptive signals.
+These are essential for motor control, stability and strength production.
+We need to re-create tissue (ideally at the rehab stage.. but we must go through it regardless) that is useful, by using force and directions (the language that your cells speak…).
 That’s exactly where traditional rehab often fails.

-- An injury happens when a tissue is exposed to forces it can’t handle.
+- An injury happens when a tissue experiences more forces it can’t handle.
 Those forces are angle-specific.
 It’s impossible to prevent all injuries but we can damn right prepare for one and reduce any effect it may have in as many angles as possible.
-You do it by expanding your movement variability, your options to move without over-using one single segment continuously (compensation).
+You do it by expanding your movement variability.
+Your options to move without over-using one single segment in lack of better options (compensation).

 Am I medical professional?